garrydzeng/cycle-page/README.md

 }
 ```

-Driver send a `Context` to your data component when history changed.
+Driver sends a `Context` to your data component when history changed.

 ```ts
 interface Context {